JeffGregorio/LibAG/README.md

 # LibAG

-Audio synthesis library for AVR-based Arduino microcontrollers, developed and tested on the Atmega328 using Arduino Uno and Nano.
+C++ library for audio synthesis on AVR-based Arduino microcontrollers, developed and tested on the ATmega328 using Arduino Uno and Nano, and the ATmega2560 using the Arduino Mega.

 ## Audience